Tresjs/tres/docs/guide/index.md

 }),
 ```

-This is required to make the template compiler work with the custom renderer and not throw warnings on the console.
+This is required to make the template compiler work with the custom renderer so it does not throw warnings on the console.
 For more info check [here](/guide/troubleshooting.html).

 ## Try it online